zisuzlabs/ZisuzLabs/README.md

 ##### Design Consulting and Engineering Agency

 At Zisuz Labs, we are on a mission to revolutionize industries and create innovative solutions that shape the future.
-As a leading design consulting and engineering agency, we specialize in inventio, product development, marketing, and consulting.
+As a leading design consulting and engineering agency, we specialize in invention, product development, marketing, and consulting.
 With our expertise, we empower our clients to bring their ideas to life and make a lasting impact in their respective fields.

 Explore Our Services: